 - Place the chocolate in a medium bowl.

 - In a small sauce pan (or in the microwave), bring the half and half to a simmer.
 Remove it from the heat and pour it over the chocolate and let it sit for one minute.

 - Stir the chocolate until it is completely smooth.

 - Let the chocolate ganache cool for 5-10 minutes before pouring it on top of cake to get nice drips.
 If it cools too much, microwave it for 10 seconds and stir.

 - Place the first layer of cake on a flat surface and spread about 1/4 of the buttercream on top.
 Repeat with the next three layers and use the rest of buttercream to frost the outside of the cake.

 - If at any point the cake feels unsteady, refrigerate it for 15-30 minutes.
 Once the cake is fully frosted, refrigerate it for at least 30 minutes and then pour the chocolate ganache on top.

-- Let it set in the refrigerator for another 15 minutes and then top with orange slices.
+- Let it set in the refrigerator for another 15 minutes and then top with the candied orange slices.